api7/lua-resty-etcd/cluster_health_check.md

 Description
 ========

-Implement a passive health check mechanism, when the connection/read/write fails occurs, recorded as a endpoint' failure.
+Implement a passive health check mechanism, when the connection/read/write fails occurs, recorded as an endpoint' failure.

-In a `failure_window`, if there are `failure_times` consecutive failures, the endpoint is marked as unhealthy,  the unhealthy endpoint will not be choosed to connect for a `disable_duration` time in the future.
+In a `fail_timeout`, if there are `max_fails` consecutive failures, the endpoint is marked as unhealthy,  the unhealthy endpoint will not be choosed to connect for a `disable_duration` time in the future.

 Health check mechanism would switch endpoint only when the previously choosed endpoint is marked as unhealthy.